hemidactylus/steo-k8s-notes/guides/firststeps.md

     kubectl apply -f deploy2.yaml

-the final test can be done, again querying the `out-svc` service in various ways: from your local machine, with:
+the final test can be done, again querying the `out-svc` service in various ways: first and foremost, because this would be the "**actual production access to your system**", from your local machine, with:

     curl <node's IP>:31001/createlist/3   #  {"createds":["0","1","2"],"deleteds":[],"faileds":[]}